opentoken-io/opentoken/doc/api/signed-requests.md

 Signed Requests
 ===============

 Whenever you use these access codes, you are required to make signed requests.
-This process ensures that the request is coming from an authenticated user and prevents replay attacks.
+This process ensures the request is coming from an authenticated user and prevents replay attacks.
 You will transmit the public `code` and use the private `secret` to generate the signature.

 The signature process is broken down into small steps for this explanation.
 First, you create a date stamp.
-Next, some signed headers are formatted.
-Next, some content that will be signed.
-The [HMAC] of the content is calculated.
+After that, the content will need to be signed and an [HMAC] of the content calculated.
 Lastly, the request has the right headers set.

 Date Stamp